 Anyone could choose to ignore these editorial changes however the fact is we know for certain someone is there within the editing booths of the BBC ready to manipulate and change footage to suit an agenda.

-John Sweeney is another BBC journalist that as been seen to express bias views and screening of Labour MP’s and activist.
+John Sweeney is another BBC journalist that has been seen to express biased views and screening Labour MP and activists.
 In September 2018 Sweeney and his BBC Newsnight team made a programme entitled ‘How united is the Labour Party?’ the main focus of the programme was featured around the then Labour MP Chris Williamson’s and an event being held in Chesterfield ‘Chris Williamson’s Democracy Roadshow’ as a Chesterfield CLP Labour Party member and a friend of Chris Williamson I attended the event.

-The event was filmed by John Sweeney and his team for the BBC Newsnight show, many people that attended the event looked forward to the TV broadcast however when the broadcast was show it presented the entire Democracy Roadshow as a hostile event and promoted disunity within the Labour Party.
-Party members and other socialist that attended the event only recognised they were at the actual event that was broadcast when the camera would edit back to the audience the Newsnight broadcast had been edited so much it did not reflect the reality or the event.
-Now John Sweeney as admitted his BBC shows were in fact manipulated it brings all his shows and those of the BBC into question.
+The event was filmed by John Sweeney and his team for the BBC Newsnight show, many people that attended the event looked forward to the TV broadcast however when the broadcast was shown it presented the entire Democracy Roadshow as a hostile event and promoted disunity within the Labour Party.
+Party members and other socialists that attended the event only recognised they were at the actual event that was broadcast when the camera would edit back to the audience the Newsnight broadcast had been edited so much it did not reflect the reality or the event.
+Now John Sweeney has admitted his BBC shows were in fact manipulated, which brings all his shows and those of the BBC into question.

-Attacks on the LeFT and the the so-called ‘Ian Lavery scandal’ John Sweeney the BBC and Newsnight deliberately misrepresented Ian Lavery
+Attacks on the left and the so-called ‘Ian Lavery scandal’ John Sweeney the BBC and Newsnight deliberately misrepresented Ian Lavery

-Typical of the now admitted Newsnight modus operandi the interview and entire story on Ian Lavery was chopped and change to give a negative effect.
+Typical of the now admitted Newsnight modus operandi the interview and entire story on Ian Lavery was chopped and changed to give a negative effect.

-March the Sunday Times and BBC2’s Newsnight have ran an “investigation” into Ian Lavery MP, the chair of the Labour Party.
+March the Sunday Times and BBC2’s Newsnight have run an “investigation” into Ian Lavery MP, the chair of the Labour Party.